meilisearch/meilisearch/CONTRIBUTING.md

 The full Meilisearch release process is described in [this guide](https://github.com/meilisearch/engine-team/blob/main/resources/meilisearch-release.md).
 Please follow it carefully before doing any release.

+### How to publish a prototype

+Depending on the developed feature, you might need to provide a prototyped version of Meilisearch to make it easier to test by the users.

+The prototype name must follow this convention: `prototype-X-Y` where
+- `X` is the feature name
+- `Y` is the version of the prototype, starting from `0`.

+Example: `prototype-auto-resize-0`.

+Steps to create a prototype:

+1. In your terminal, go to the last commit of your branch (the one you want to provide as a prototype).
+2. Create a tag following the convention: `git tag prototype-X-Y`
+3. Push the tag: `git push origin prototype-X-Y`
+4. Check the [Docker CI](https://github.com/meilisearch/meilisearch/actions/workflows/publish-docker-images.yml) is now running.

+⚙️ Once the CI has finished to run (~1h30), a Docker image named `prototype-X-Y` will be available on [DockerHub](https://hub.docker.com/repository/docker/getmeili/meilisearch/general).
+People can use it with the following command: `docker run -p 7700:7700 getmeili/meilisearch:prototype-X-Y`.
+However, no binaries will be created.
+If the users do not use Docker, they can go to the `prototype-X-Y` tag in the Meilisearch repository and compile from the source code.

+⚠️ When sharing a prototype with users, prevent them from using it in production.
+Prototypes are only for test purposes.

 ### Release assets

 For each release, the following assets are created: